Opposition MPs rubbish claims of move to oust leader, rift in UNC

 He added, “There is democracy in the UNC.
 That incident (the three spoilt ballots) notwithstanding, the UNC remains strong and resolute as one of the last remaining bulwarks against our steady decline into dictatorship.”

-The Electoral College voted 48-22 in favour of former Senate president Christine Kangaloo being President-elect to serve as TT’s seventh President.
+The Electoral College voted 48-22 in favour of former Senate president Christine Kangaloo being elected to serve as TT’s seventh President.

 The college comprises all members of the House and Senate, including the Speaker and the Senate President.